google/fonts/ProjectChecklist.md

 Support all four figure sets.

-The general public calls old style the "jumping numbers" and like their tables to line up, so lining numerals with tabular spacing must be default.
+The general public calls old style the "jumping numbers" and like their tables to line up, especially in sans serif designs.

+Lining numerals with tabular spacing must be default for all new families.

+Updates to designs should also include all 4 figure styles and change the default designs to lining tabular.

-Old style figures, and proportional variants, should be included with appropriate OpenType features.
+Both lining and tabular old style figures, and lining proportional figures, should be included with appropriate OpenType features.

 Tabular numbers must have a consistent glyph width across the Regular, Italic, Bold and Bold Italic styles of a family, but in other styles can be only consistent with other glyphs in the same style.